 2. Feelings of Loneliness

 Feeling lonely in a new environment can be challenging, so it's good to know this is a normal reaction.
 Your new community should welcome visits from your family and friends and have common areas where you can enjoy their company.
 At Daystar Retirement Village, we encourage that you and your family still share meals in our dining hall.
 At the same time there should be plenty of social activities to choose from and the staff should be encouraging, not patronizing.

 The best way to overcome these feelings of loneliness from being in a new environment is to get involved and participate in the retirement communities planned and spontaneous activities and opportunities.

-Lack of Physical Activities: Physical fitness is vital to senior health and also keeps elderly minds sharp.
+Physical fitness is vital to senior health and also keeps elderly minds sharp.
 Your prospective new home should have plenty of options for staying fit so you can enjoy life to the fullest.

 Inquire about the turnover rate of all employees as well as how they're screened and trained.
 Ongoing professional training should also be in place as well as incentives to promote job retention.

 Related Resource: 5 Questions to Ask About Staff at an Assisted Living Home